Both are plastic, both behave like money, but the credit card has better legal protection

-In the event of a debit card theft, the victim may only find out after the money has been withdrawn from the account.
+- With debit cards: The governing law is the Electronic Funds Transfer Act and its implementing regulations, Regulation E. In the event of a debit card theft, the victim may only find out after the money has been withdrawn from the account.
 Should you be aware that your debit card is lost or stolen, you can take action.
 The Electronic Fund Transfer Act gives you the right to dispute an error on your bank statement and gives you some protections.
 For unauthorized card purchases, your liability is capped at $50 if you notify your bank within two days of realizing your debit card is missing.
 But between two days and 60 days, you could be responsible for paying up to $500 of a crook’s spending spree.
-If you wait more than 60 days to contact the bank, you will be stuck paying every cent of the unauthorized charges, which could cause you to lose everything in your checking and overdraft accounts.
+If you wait more than 60 days to contact the bank, you will be stuck paying every cent of the unauthorized charges, which could cause you to lose everything in your checking account.

 Paying by debit is quick and easy, and will not result in you paying any interest.
 However, as mentioned earlier, debit card users do not experience the float enjoyed when making a check or credit card payment.
 When making debit card payments for large purchases, it is best to do so at a store that allows you to thoroughly inspect the merchandise before buying.
 Also, large purchases may need to go on your credit card due to the fact some debit cards carry a maximum daily spending limit.
 Finally, credit cards remain preferable for ordering merchandise over the phone or the Internet, as they allow the consumer greater recourse in case something goes wrong.

 See related: 10 places NOT to use your debit card